CompBioIPM/scGATE/README.md

 <br>

 ### II.
-Context-specific network and logic gate inference in the mouse haematopoiesis scRNA-seq data
+Context specific network and logic gate inference in the mouse haematopoiesis scRNA-seq data

 ```R
 # 1. Please refer to the Jupyter notebook for instructions on how to perform Louvain clustering on the cells in the mouse haematopoiesis scRNA-seq dataset.